KMZ and GPX files have application with handheld GNSS units, smart devices and Google Earth.

 When a KMZ file with a map image is loaded into Google Earth Pro then the Google Earth Pro tools, particularly for distance measurement, can be used on the data provided on the map image.

-Google Earth Pro will display tracks and waypoints from GPS receivers and GPX files.
-There are several ways of loading GPS data into Google Earth Pro, however, in general application the most utilitarian approach is to first transfer the data files from the GPS unit to the device hosting Google Earth Pro and to then open those files in Google Earth Pro.
-In the case of GPS units with a USB interface generally the files can be dragged and dropped across devices.
+Google Earth Pro will display tracks and waypoints from GNSS receivers and GPX files.
+There are several ways of loading GNSS data into Google Earth Pro, however, in general application the most utilitarian approach is to first transfer the data files from the GNSS unit to the device hosting Google Earth Pro and to then open those files in Google Earth Pro.
+In the case of GNSS units with a USB interface generally the files can be dragged and dropped across devices.
 (The drag process crosses drives, so it is a copy of the file that is dragged.)
-For units not accessible in that manner, a GPS interface program (for example GPS Utility, EasyGPS or OziExplorer) can be used to get data from the receiver and save it as a GPX file.
+For units not accessible in that manner, a GNSS interface program (for example GPS Utility, EasyGPS or OziExplorer) can be used to get data from the receiver and save it as a GPX file.